Andrettin/Wyrmsun/readme.txt

 - Added the dwarven Stalwart and Sentinel (upgrades of the Guard).
 - Added the dwarven Annalist and Loremaster (upgrades of the Witness).

+* Upgrades
+- The siege weapon projectile upgrades now require Engineering, as the siege weapons themselves do.

 -----------------------------------------------------------------------
 - 3.3.1
 -----------------------------------------------------------------------